GennadiyZakharov/halfgpt/README.md

-# halfgpt
+# Half-GPT
-A rebuilding form scratch a smaller version of GPT-1 LLM
+A rebuilding from scratch a smaller version of GPT-1 LLM